Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

     4. private/template_overrides/ for behaviours currently in themes/templates/

 * **tools/**
-  * Developper tools and scripts.
+  * Developer tools and scripts.
 The difference with bin is that these cannot be called directly
     * ^= [doc/devtools](README.md)
     * <= [permissioncheck/](permissioncheck/README.md)